RoryHemmings/cyber-rootkit-s23/blog_post.md

 June 7th 2023

 **Disclaimer**
-> I am not an expert in this topic, and this project is meerly my interpretation/attempt at rootkit development.
-If you have any suggestions for improvement, please suggest them on github issues in this [repo](https://github.com/RoryHemmings/cyber-rootkit-s23/tree/main).
+> I am not an expert in this topic, and this project is merely my interpretation/attempt at rootkit development.
+If you have any suggestions for improvement, please suggest them on GitHub issues in this [repo](https://github.com/RoryHemmings/cyber-rootkit-s23/tree/main).

-For ACM Cyber this spring quarter, we decided to breanch off from our workshop/lecture based style of teaching to try something more practical.
-To achieve this we offered a "Malware Development Lab" and the "Secure OS development Lab" instead.
-Both were inteded to be low level cyber-security projects allowing people to get their hands dirty with practical cybersecurity from a development point of view.
-This post details the cirriculum, outcomes, and results of this quarters Malware Lab.
+For ACM Cyber this spring quarter, we decided to branch off from our workshop/lecture-based style of teaching to try something more practical.
+To achieve this we offered a "Malware Development Lab" and the "Secure OS Development Lab" instead.
+Both were intended to be low-level cyber-security projects allowing people to get their hands dirty with practical cybersecurity from a development point of view.
+This post details the curriculum, outcomes, and results of this quarter's Malware Lab.

 ## Lab Objectives

 Overall we had three major objectives in teaching this lab.

-1. Develop functional linux rootkits using c
+1. Develop functional Linux rootkits using c
 2. Exploit a toy vulnerability to install our rootkit and gain persistent access
 3. Teach students how to apply operating systems and network programming fundamentals to create malware.

 We aimed to require little previous knowledge regarding these subject matters, a tough task given we only had 10 hours of total workshop time.

 The base architecture of our rootkits took *heavy* inspiration from the one developed in this [post](https://h0mbre.github.io/Learn-C-By-Creating-A-Rootkit/).
-If you're intereseted in developing your own rootkit, I **highly recommend** reading this post as it contains great in-depth technical explanations of many of the features we added.
+If you're interested in developing your own rootkit, I **highly recommend** reading this post as it contains great in-depth technical explanations of many of the features we added.

-Our base architecutre (linux specific) was composed of two features:
+Our base architecture (Linux-specific) was composed of two features:
 1. A trigger mechanism that calls a function upon ssh login attempts with a trigger username
 2. A forked bind shell process started by the trigger mechanism

-Additionally, I added some features similar to those detailed in the post including ls and netstat evasion.
+Additionally, I added some features similar to those detailed in the post including `ls` and `netstat` evasion.

-In the end these base features resulted in a malicious LD_PRELOAD rootkit that provided persistent shell access while hiding from ls and netstat.
+In the end, these base features resulted in a malicious LD_PRELOAD rootkit that provided persistent shell access while hiding from ls and netstat.

 ## Cirriculum

 In total we had 5 workshops throughout the quarter.
 Our approach was to spend the first three weeks having our attendees develop the base features (trigger, bind shell, exploit script), and then give them the remaining two of weeks to add their own features.
-Finally at the end of the quarter we provided them target servers which they were tasked with exploiting to demo their features in front of an audience at our end of quarter symposium.
+Finally, at the end of the quarter, we provided them with target servers which they were tasked with exploiting to demo their features in front of an audience at our end-of-quarter symposium.

-Our cirriculum followed this structure:
+Our curriculum followed this structure:

 * Week 3
   - VM setup